Trump Preparing His Own Saturday Night Massacre

 Nixon spent the first four years of his presidency without scrutiny, even winning a massive landslide reelection in 1972.
 Trump on the other hand, has had the Russia cloud hanging over his head from almost day one.
 Likewise, before Watergate, Nixon was highly popular, with an approval rating peaking at 68.5% in the months leading up to the scandal.
 Trump however, has struggled to maintain a consistent 55% with his most current aggregate holding him at 53.3%.

-However Nixon, like Trump, burned through several aides, cabinet officials, and other high ranking administration officials before and during their respective scandals.
-Nixon did this to keep his distance from Watergate while Trump appears to be doing it to draw attention from the accelerating investigation.
+However Nixon, like Trump, burned through several aides, cabinet members, and other high ranking administration officials before and during their respective scandals.
+Nixon did this to keep put distance between himself and Watergate.
+With Trump, while difficult to accurately infer, appears to be doing it to draw attention from the accelerating investigation.

 Upping The Ante